gatsbyjs/gatsby/docs/contributing/triaging-github-issues/index.md

 Feature Requests are issues that request support for additional functionality not currently covered in the existing codebase.
 The first step in triaging a feature request is to determine if it's a reasonable request; this is a challenge and if you don't feel comfortable making this determination please label with `inkteam to review`.
 If it's clear that this isn't a feature it makes sense for Gatsby to implement, provide a comment explaining the decision making and close the issue.

 If it's determined to be a worthwhile feature, the next decision point is whether the feature should be added to core or upstream.
+Upstream issues are those that are outside of Gatsby's control and caused by dependencies.
 Upstream features should be labeled with `upstream` and include comments about the scope.

 If it's a core change, is it a breaking change?
 Breaking changes should be labeled with `breaking change` and typically closed.
 Note that they may sometimes be left open with the note that the functionality can only be added in a major release.